zz-plant/neckass/SPECIFICATIONS.md

   - `navigationStack`: JSON array of visited headline indices, sanitized to valid range on load.
   - `uniqueHeadlines`: JSON array of indices converted to a `Set` on load; if empty, defaults to sanitized stack values.
   - `viewedList` and `viewedCount`: legacy keys retained; `viewedList` used only when `navigationStack` is absent.
-  - `darkMode`: string "true"/"false" reflecting the toggle state.
 - **Restoration**
   - On page load, state restores using stored values filtered by total headline count; `currentIndex` is the last item of the navigation stack or `-1` when none.
-  - Persisted state updates after each navigation, dark-mode toggle, or copy failure that disables the button.
+  - Persisted state updates after each navigation or copy failure that disables the button.

 ## Error and edge cases
 - If `headlines` array length is 0: show empty state message, hide loader, disable Next button, keep Previous button disabled.
 - If `navigator.clipboard` is unavailable and fallback copy fails: show "Clipboard unavailable in this browser." and disable Copy button.
-- Headline color selection must never return undefined; if color brightness exceeds threshold in dark mode, it is darkened by a factor of 0.7.
+- Headline color selection must never return undefined; if color brightness exceeds the readability threshold, it is darkened by a factor of 0.7 for contrast.

 ## Responsive behavior checkpoints
 - **≥900px width**: grid displays the feature stack alongside the sticky command rail with roughly 20px gap.
 - **541–899px width**: grid collapses to one column and the rail cards flow after the feature stack; hero margin is 18px.
-- **≤540px width**: body padding reduces to 12–18px; button rows stack vertically; theme/copy rows align items to start and Copy button spans full width.
+- **≤540px width**: body padding reduces to 12–18px; button rows stack vertically; copy rows align items to start and Copy button spans full width.

 ## Accessibility checklist
 - All buttons and links have discernible text or `aria-label` values matching their function.